Forcing axioms and coronas of $C^*$-algebras: Preliminaries

 \subsection{Descriptive set theory and ideals in $\SP(\NN)$}

-A topological space is said to be \emph{Polish} if it is separable and completely metrizable.
-As all compact metrizable spaces are Polish, so is $\SP(\NN)$ when identified with the product topology on $2^{\NN}$.
-If $X$ is Polish, $Y\subset X$ is called \emph{meager} if it is the union of countably-many nowhere dense sets. $Y$ is called \emph{Baire-measurable} is it has meager symmetric difference with an open set and \emph{analytic} if it is the continuous image of Borel subset of a Polish space.
-Every analytic subset of a Polish space is Baire-measurable.
-If $X$ and $Y$ are Polish and $f\colon X\to Y$ we say that $f$ is $\Cmeas$-\emph{measurable} if for every open $U\subseteq Y$, $f^{-1}(U)$ is in the $\sigma$-algebra generated by the analytic sets. $\Cmeas$-measurable functions are, in particular, Baire-measurable (see~\cite[Theorem~21.6]{Kechris.CDST}).
-We will frequently need the following characterization of the comeager subsets of certain compact spaces.
-(The symbol $\exists^\infty n$ reads ``there exist infinitely-many $n$'', whereas the symbol $\forall^\infty n$ reads ``for all but finitely-many $n$''.)
-The following is a consequence of the work of Jalali-Naini and Talagrand (\cite{Jalali-Naini, Talagrand.Compacts}).
-Its proof can be found in \cite[\S3.10]{Farah.AQ}.
+A topological space is \emph{Polish} if it is separable and completely metrizable.
+As all compact metrizable spaces are Polish, so is $\SP(\NN)$ when identified with $2^{\NN}$.
+If $X$ is Polish, $Y\subset X$ is \emph{meager} if it is the union of countably many nowhere dense sets.
+The following characterizes comeager subsets of certain compact spaces; it is a consequence of the work of Jalali-Naini and Talagrand (\cite{Jalali-Naini, Talagrand.Compacts}).
+For its proof, see~\cite[\S3.10]{Farah.AQ}.